 GreenEarth Development is where Matt and Carys bring together their complimentary skills from the building and engineering worlds.
 They live with their two daughters is an off-grid home built by Matt in a beautiful piece of paradise near Ōtaki on the Kāpiti Coast.

-Carys is an chartered water and wastewater engineer, with experience in international community development and stakeholder engagement.
+Carys is an chartered water and wastewater engineer, with an interest and experience in international community development and sustainable living.

 During her 14 years in the engineering sector, she gained valuable experience in managing and leading teams of people, stakeholder liaison, project management as well as technical skills in water and wastewater engineering.